Seasonal Deer Food Sources & Mineral Schedule

 Deer actively seek minerals in spring.
 They crave and require sodium as water content and potassium soars in succulent green vegetation.
 Bucks and does also need calcium and phosphorous to support antler and fetal growth, respectively, and for does to prepare for nursing.
 This is a great time of year to begin supplementing your herd’s needs.

-Use Trophy Rock and/or Four65 at your site during spring.
+Use Trophy Rock/Block and/or Four65 at your site during spring.
 Both have 60+ essential minerals, but Trophy Rock comes in a solid rock and Four65 is crushed into loose pellets.

 Summer